 “However, if implemented well, change need not be disruptive and aspects of the regulation can unlock new opportunity, innovation, and potential cost savings for retailers and their customers,” the report says.

-While SCA has been a key focus of discussions around PSD2, there is much more to the regulation.
+While SCA has been a key focus of discussions around PSD2 authentication requirements, there is much more to the regulation.
 It includes a move toward “open banking,” which empowers consumers to see, in one place, their full financial profile and easily compare terms, fees and interest earned on multiple accounts, loans and investments.
 The model makes a whole new kind of commerce possible, which the Forrester Research report expounds on.

 “PSD2 also provides an opportunity to optimize payment acceptance, migrating customers to payment options that are cheaper for retailers,” the Forrester Research report explains.
 “Retailers can even go so far as to become payment initiators themselves and take more direct control of their payment stack.”